...is also known as "Touched by Anatasia"

 Chin from the hoof of a startled horse on that fateful summer day in 1963.

-Know, the SUPER Mark of Moe is the Mark of Morris, which is the practice of circumcising young, non-Jewish children, usually at birth, a practice that was widely adopted in America after my controversial "discovery" in the Emergency Room of Notre Dame Hospital.
+Know, the SUPER Mark of Moe is the Mark of Moses, which is the practice of circumcising young, non-Jewish children, usually at birth, a practice that was widely adopted in America after my controversial "discovery" in the Emergency Room of Notre Dame Hospital.

 "Patient Zero here."
 (Outrageous, right?)